-Open a new private browsing window in Firefox and go to http://auction.f5.com.
-Click Sign-In on the top right and use the same information from step 14 in Lab 2 to login.
+Open a new private browsing window in Firefox and go to https://hackazon.f5demo.com Click Sign-In on the top right and use the same information from step 15 in Lab 2 to login.
 You should receive the block page at this point.
 Close the Firefox window and return to the BIG-IP Administrative Interface.

-Go to Local Traffic->Profiles->Services->HTTP and click Create.
+Go to Local Traffic > Profiles > Services > HTTP and click Create.